 nanocurcumin.
 It’s documented that T-helper 17 cells appear at higher amounts in ankylosing spondylitis patients.
 Nanocurcumin

-is evolving as a new way to control
+is evolving as a new way to contain

 the T-helper 17 cells as it is an anti-inflammatory compound shown to improve some clinical symptoms of ankylosing